May 8 - Walk & Bike to School

 • develop procedures for multiplication/division problems

 FRIDAY: Library day, please encourage your child to check out books each week.
-If they finish their book and want to check one out earlier, they just need to inform me and I can send them to the library earlier.
+If they finish their book and want to check one out earlier, they just need to let me know and I can send them to the library earlier.

 Have an awesome week!